About

 “Many words cannot quench love, nor floods drown it” and “Think good thoughts, say good words, do good deeds.”
 (Jewish)

-“Hatred is diminished by love – this is the eternal law” and “Treat all creatures as you would like to be treated.”
+“Hatred is diminished by love – this is the eternal law” and “Treat all creatures as you like to be treated.”
 (Confucian)

-292957_10150736194866252_1259442109_nThe Universal Cross:
+The Universal Cross:

-It should be clearly understood that this is written in Judeo-Christian terms and that all the aspects given apply to universal truths and principles which are to be recognized in other religious systems under different titles.
+It should be clearly understood that this is written in Judeo-Christian terms and that all the aspects given apply to universal truths and principles which are to be recognized in other belief systems under different titles.

 The symbolism of the Universal Cross embraces all of life, especially the nature of Man and God, and the process a soul goes through while seeking reunion with its God-source.

 The central point represents “the light that shines in the darkness”.
 It is the “I AM” of men’s soul.
 Its eternal message conveys to you that “You are because God is”.
-It is also known as the Universal Emblem of Spiritual Enlightenment because man cannot really know and feel the fullness of this truth until he has been enlightened by the spirit.
+It is also known as the Universal Emblem of Spiritual Enlightenment, because man cannot really know and feel the fullness of this truth until he has been enlightened by the spirit.

-483820_10151527648096252_1305257244_nAn open eye is symbolic of Wisdom, or Spiritual Enlightenment, or Light.
-Jesus referred to the mystical eye of the Soul when He described how man is raised to a new level of consciousness where the Soul may behold its Divine Nature.
-To paraphrase: when the ‘inner eye’ is opened or Single, the whole body and Soul may be filled with Light.
+An open eye is symbolic of Wisdom, or Spiritual Enlightenment, or Light.
+When the ‘inner eye’ is opened or Single, the whole body and Soul may be filled with Light.
 With the Light comes power: Divine Power sufficient to change a life and create a New Man, and this is what children of the New Age seek, and what “I AM” encourages.

 Within the circle is a “star” composed of two equilateral triangles depicting “God in Man”, and “Man in God”.
 One Triangle represents the Trinity of Man pointing upwards, and the other, representing the Triune Godhead, pointing downward, denoting the pure Love poured out upon Man in response to the longing of the Soul.
 These Triangles are interlaced to represent Oneness.